pbaylis/pbaylis.github.io/_posts/2018-09-11-rstudio-red-button.md

 ---
 layout: post
 title:  "Things I forget: RStudio Server red button"
-date:   2018-06-01
+date:   2018-09-10
 categories: r
 ---

-How to blow up Rstudio and restart everything (if you have sudo privileges):
+How to blow up Rstudio and restart everything:

 ```bash
 rm -rf ~/.rstudio
 rstudio-server kill-all
 ```

+Only do this if you know what you are doing.
+Or at least feeling pretty bold.

 Related note: It's a good idea to turn off workspace saving and reloading of `.RData` when using RStudio server.